 Cybersecurity and web security are two things that cannot be taken for granted anymore.
 For any modern business that is utilizing the power of the web to expand itself, web security should be among the topmost priorities.
 And when it comes to web security, SSL security is among the most important things for any website.
 If your site is not protected by SSL, then not only you are at a much higher risk of being hacked but also the data of your visitors (i.e. usernames, passwords, etc.) at the risk of being stolen.

 Now, if you already know this fact and started searching for SSL certificates, you might have heard the suggestion of choosing a shared SSL certificate.
 But is that the right choice?
 Should you opt for a shared or a private SSL certificate?
-These are the questions we are going to answer for you in this article.
+These are the questions we are going to answer for you in this article as we have discussed about shared SSL vs private SSL.
 Let us begin with a brief introduction of SSL certificates, which you can skip if you know about it already.

 What is an SSL certificate?